 Third, make it really clear what site (including a specific URL if possible), service, functionality, or email address you're having a problem with.
 If you don't, particularly if there's more than one possibility, you'll lose more time while you wait for us to ask for clarification.

 Fourth, outline what steps that you've already taken to try to identify the problem.
 Recognize that we control only a limited portion of the Internet; ISPs control part, backbone carriers control others, and you control the stuff on your end.
 Help us understand why you think the weak link is in our portion of the chain.
 For example, the Site Troubleshooting Wizard can't solve all problems, but it does identify a lot of weird domain and DNS related issues related to sites hosted here, so it'll help us to know if you've tried that and what the result was.

-Finally, if you're asking about an error on your site that may be related to accessing a CGI or PHP script, or if you have a complex .htaccess file, make sure you have your error log enabled.
+Finally, if you're asking about an error on your site, make sure you have your site's error log enabled.
+There is a good chance that it will tell you exactly what the problem is.
 It's disabled by default to save space, but it's an invaluable tool for identifying and resolving many types of problems.

 Our goal is for all of your services and all of our systems to be working properly at all times.
 If something's not right, we want to hear about it.
 But please help us help you; give us the information we'll need to confirm, troubleshoot, and resolve your problem.
 Keep in mind that we often have to triage requests, so that people with problems under our control get priority.
 If you structure your request along the lines shown here, it may help us spot yours as one that needs more immediate attention.